Exclusive – Kemp on Afghan Refugees: ‘We Need to Get Every American Out of There First’

 The Georgia Republican said he believes the U.S. should seek to protect those allies from the threat of Taliban persecution, clarifying he wants to see protection for “interpreters, government workers, and informants that have aided the U.S. military.”

 The U.S. began its evacuation mission out of the airport after Taliban forces surged through the country and seized control of Kabul just over one week ago.
 The swift collapse of Afghanistan’s government came after Biden pulled the U.S. from Bagram Airfield, its largest station there, in July and set a troop withdrawal date for the end of August.
-Despite reports that the Taliban was making new advances in the country, the president expressed confidence to the American public in July that a Taliban takeover was “highly unlikely” and that the Afghan government “clearly has the capacity to sustain the government in place.”
+Despite reports that the Taliban was making new advances in the country, the president expressed confidence to the American public in July that a Taliban takeover was “highly unlikely.”

 Kemp asserted, “It’s a failure by the Biden administration on lack of planning, and we need to get our folks out of there, but we also need to protect those that have literally saved American lives and saved Georgia lives of our National Guard and military folks that are over there.
 I mean, if we don’t do that, nobody’s ever going to stand with us again in another foreign conflict.”